 The Highway Safety Act of 1966 established the State and Community Highway Safety Grant Program (U.S.C.
 Title 23, Section 402), creating a unique partnership among federal, state and local governments and setting the foundation for the creation of State Highway Safety Offices, which were funded primarily through 402 funds.
 In each state and territory, governors select a representative to administer the program.

-In 1967, several Governor's Representatives organized into the National Association of Governors' Highway Safety Representatives (NAGHSR).
-The organization was incorporated in 1974 and received nonprofit status in 1976.
+In 1967, several Governor's Representatives organized into the National Conference of Governors' Highway Safety Representatives (NCGHSR).
+The organization was incorporated in February 1975 and received nonprofit status in June 1976.
+In March 1978 the organization transitioned from a Conference to an Association, becoming NAGHSR.
 In the ensuing years, its membership, expertise and influence grew.
-In 2002, the name was changed to the Governors Highway Safety Association.
+In November 2002, the name was changed to the Governors Highway Safety Association.

 Annual Highway Safety Awards

 Each year, in conjunction with its Annual Meeting, GHSA recognizes various organizations and individuals for achievements in the field of highway safety through its Highway Safety Awards.
 There are three different award categories, outlined below.

 The James J. Howard Highway Safety Trailblazer Award is GHSA's highest award.
 The award honors an individual for sustained, outstanding leadership in endeavors that significantly improve highway safety.